DeMars-DMC/DeMars-DMC/docs/abci-spec.md

     -   `LastBlockAppHash ([]byte)`: Latest result of Commit
 -   **Usage**:
     -   Return information about the application state.
-    -   Used to sync Tendermint with the application during a handshake that happens on startup.
+    -   Used to sync DéMars with the application during a handshake that happens on startup.
-    -   Tendermint expects `LastBlockAppHash` and `LastBlockHeight` to be updated during `Commit`, ensuring that `Commit` is never called twice for the same block height.
+    -   DéMars expects `LastBlockAppHash` and `LastBlockHeight` to be updated during `Commit`, ensuring that `Commit` is never called twice for the same block height.